sunfounder/raphael-kit/docs/source/scratch/scratch_1.5_wake_up_the_owl.rst

 .. image:: media/1.5_owl1.png
   :width: 400

-When pin17 is low (no one is approaching), switch the costume of the owl wizard to owl1 (sleeping state).
+When pin17 is low (no one is approaching), switch the costume of the owl sprite to owl1 (sleeping state).

 .. image:: media/1.5_owl2.png
   :width: 400